jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

 how to return the opposite of a boolean
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* I can make this happen with the "not_" keyword which returns the opposite of the :ref:`boolean<booleans>` after it.
+* I can make this happen with the "not_" keyword which returns the opposite of the :ref:`boolean<what are booleans?>` after it.
 I add it to the `return statement`_

   .. code-block:: python
     :lineno-start: 13